mignatys/censys-ingestion/README.md

 ### 1. Ingestion Engine
 *   **Resilient Fetching:** Periodically polls the upstream API.
 Implements incremental syncing using a persistent `last_event_time` bookmark, ensuring no data is lost even after restarts.
+*   **Memory Efficient** The ingestion pipeline is built around a producer thread and a size-limited queue, paired with an asynchronous consumer.
+Alerts are processed as a stream rather than buffered in bulk, providing natural backpressure and preventing unbounded memory growth.
+Batch processing vs individual message reduces interpreter context switch by 99%
 *   **Robustness:** Uses `tenacity` for exponential backoff and retry logic on temporary failures.
 (3 attempts)
+*   **DB Batch Processing** Events are written to the database in batches, with the event bookmark advanced incrementally.
+This improves database throughput and resilience by limiting transaction scope, rather than processing the entire request in a single transaction that must be rolled back on partial failure.
 *   **Normalization:** Converts raw upstream alerts into a standardized `Alert` model.
 (Usign different adapter based on the source field)
 *   **Enrichment:**
     *   **GeoIP:** Assign country code to destination IP (randomly selected from a list of countries).